regularlabs/regularjs/README.md

 ## createElementFromHTML

-Converts a string with HTML code to 'DOM' elements.
+Converts a string with HTML code to a HTMLElement object.

 #### Syntax